Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Multiplicative Brownian Motion

 Hence, using (\ref{wtFromPhi}), we deduce the density of the push-forward measure of $\sigma$ as

 By comparing the density formula for $uu_t$ in Theorem \ref{thm:mut}, and noticing that $r_t(\theta)<1$ for $\theta\in U_{t,\bar{\mu}}$, we must have $g(\theta)=w_t(\theta)$. \end{proof}

-We include the matrix simulations of $ub_t$ at time $t=0.2$ and $t=1$ where $u$ has spectral distribution We again emphasize that it is still an open problem to prove mathematically that the Brown measure of $ub_t$ is the weak limit of the empirical eigenvalue distribution of $U_NG_N(t)$ where $G_N(t)$ is the Brownian motion on $GL(N)$ and $U_N$ is a deterministic (or random but independent from $G_N(t)$) unitary matrix whose empirical eigenvalue distribution has weak limit $\mu$.
+We include the matrix simulations of $ub_t$ at time $t=0.2$ and $t=0.8$ where $u$ has spectral distribution We again emphasize that it is still an open problem to prove mathematically that the Brown measure of $ub_t$ is the weak limit of the empirical eigenvalue distribution of $U_NG_N(t)$ where $G_N(t)$ is the Brownian motion on $GL(N)$ and $U_N$ is a deterministic (or random but independent from $G_N(t)$) unitary matrix whose empirical eigenvalue distribution has weak limit $\mu$.

-In the figures, part (a) plots the eigenvalues of $ub_t$ against the unit circle, and the curves $\eta_t(e^{i\phi})$, $1/\overline{\eta_t(e^{i\phi})}$.
-Part (b) of the figures shows the eigenvalues of $ub_t$ and the curves $\eta_t(e^{i\phi})$, $1/\overline{\eta_t(e^{i\phi})}$ after pushing-forward by logarithm (the branch is chosen such that it keeps the number of connected components).
+In each of the two figures, part (a) plots the eigenvalues of $ub_t$ against the unit circle, and the curves $\omega_t(e^{i\phi})$, $1/\overline{\omega_t(e^{i\phi})}$.
+Part (b) of the figures shows the eigenvalues of $ub_t$ and the curves $\omega_t(e^{i\phi})$, $1/\overline{\omega_t(e^{i\phi})}$ after pushing-forward by the principal logarithm.
 We can see that the density of the points are constant along the horizontal direction.
-Part (c) shows the histogram of the argument of eigenvalues after pushing-forward by the map $\lambda\mapsto \Phi_{t,\bar{\mu}}(r_t(\theta)e^{i\theta})$ against the theoretical distribution -- the spectral distribution of $uu_t$ -- in argument.
+Part (c) shows the histogram of the argument of eigenvalues after pushing-forward by the map $\lambda\mapsto \Phi_{t,\bar{\mu}}(r_t(\theta)e^{i\theta})$ against the theoretical distribution --- the spectral distribution of $uu_t$ --- in argument.
 We remark that the spectral distribution of $uu_t$ is established in Theorem \ref{thm:mut}.